 Line 16.
 Interest on Obligations of the United States.

-Enter the amount of income (interest, dividends and gain) derived from obligations or the sale or exchange of obligations of the United States and on obligations or securities of any authority, commission or instrumentality of the United States to the extent included in federal adjusted gross income but exempt from state income taxes under the laws of the United
+Enter the amount of income (interest, dividends and gain) derived from obligations or the sale or exchange of obligations of the United States, and on obligations or securities of any authority, commission or instrumentality of the United States to the extent they are included in federal adjusted gross income but exempt from state income taxes under the laws of the United States.

-States.
 This includes, but is not limited to, stocks, bonds, treasury bills and treasury notes.
 It does not include interest on refunds of federal taxes, equipment purchase contracts or normal business transactions.

 Line 17.
 Total Subtractions from Schedule 502ADJ.

-First complete Schedule 502ADJ, Section B. See Schedule 502ADJ instructions on Page 9.
+First complete Schedule 502ADJ, Section B. See the Schedule 502ADJ instructions later in this book.
 Enter the total subtractions from Schedule 502ADJ, Section B, Line 5.